Statistical Consulting Services and Policies

 NOTE: At least three consultants will be available for all

-- Consulting will be closed on Monday, May 27 for the Memorial Day
+- Consulting will be closed from Monday, December 23, 2013 through

 - Affiliation: Email consulting is only available to members of the